-Taking nutritional Butyric Acid supplements can benefit Basal Cell Carcinoma patients on Vismodegib cancer treatment.
-But avoid Butyric Acid supplements if on Ibrutinib treatment for Waldenstrom Macroglobulinemia.
-Similarly, taking nutritional supplement Butyric Acid can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MAX.
-But avoid taking nutritional supplement Butyric Acid when at genetic risk of cancer due to mutation of gene FLCN.
+Taking Butyric Acid extracts or nutritional supplements may benefit Primary Basal Cell Carcinoma patients on Vismodegib treatment over Sage nutritional supplements.
+But Butyric Acid supplements or Butyric Acid extracts offer less benefit if on Radiation treatment for Primary Meningioma compared to Garlic.
+Similarly, taking nutritional supplements Butyric Acid may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene TP53 over Bamboo.
+But avoid nutritional supplements Butyric Acid when at genetic risk of cancer due to mutation of gene ASXL1.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Waldenstrom Macroglobulinemia or Basal Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Butyric Acid.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Basal Cell Carcinoma or Primary Meningioma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Butyric Acid.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Butyric Acid?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene FLCN the same as due to mutation of gene MAX?
-Are the implications of Waldenstrom Macroglobulinemia the same as Basal Cell Carcinoma?
-Is it one and the same if you are on treatment with Ibrutinib or on Vismodegib?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Butyric Acid extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TP53 the same as due to mutation of gene ASXL1?
+Are the implications of Primary Basal Cell Carcinoma the same as Primary Meningioma?
+Is it one and the same if you are on treatment with Radiation or Vismodegib?

 Butyric acid is a fatty acid produced when the good bacteria in the gut breaks down dietary fiber.
 Butyric acid supports gut health and is the main source of energy for the colon cells.
 (Roberto Berni Canani et al, World J Gastroenterol., 2011) Butyric acid helps promote overall health.
 Following are some of the health benefits of butyric acid: